outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - errors are evenly distributed among more complex adjacent sub-components not expected to change as much

   - the most useful patterns will be:
+    - cross-interface patterns: patterns linking interface objects
+      - patterns of interface components that link all interfaces:
+        - error patterns
+      - patterns of interface object links
+        - change trajectories of randomness
+    - system patterns: which unite other structures and form an interim structure in between meaning and an agent
     - core patterns & core interface components that can build other components
-    - cross-interface patterns: patterns linking interface objects (change trajectories of randomness)
+      - patterns in core interface components, like change/difference patterns
-    - system patterns: which unite other structures and form an interim structure in between meaning and an agent

   - identify bias structures as output of operations on structures, or by missing structures that cause bias
     - bias is a filter that leaves out relevant information